-A few Questions for the Reader to Answer, before Reading the following Pages.- What authority have you in the Old or New Testament, to keep any day as a Sabbath, or day of rest?

-Do you find any command in the New Testament?
+A FEW QUESTIONS FOR THE READER TO AN SWER, BEFORE READ ING THE FOLLOWING PAGES.-- What authority have you in the Old or New Testament, to keep any day as a Sabbath, or day of rest: Do you find any command in the New Testament?
 If not, why do you not observe the day that is appointed in the 4th Commandment?

-Has the day ever been change?
-If so, when and where?
+Has the day ever bee n changed?
+If so, when an d where?
 Please point to the chapter and verse.
 When you was a child, did not your parents and others who taught you to keep "Sunday holy," direct you to the "Fourth Commandment" as authority for keeping it thus?
-Did you ever think of the inconsistency?- The commandment says the seventh day, and you taught to keep the first.
+Did you ever think of the inconsistency?
+The Commandment says the seventh day, and you taught to keep the first.

-How could you reprove a person for working, or doing any thing else on Sunday, or first day of the week, as the same as which makes it wrong to work, etc., on "God's holy day," commands the observance of the seventh day, instead of the first?
+How could you reprove a person for working, or doing anything else on Sunday, or first day of the week, as the same law which makes it wrong to work, etc., on "God's holy day," commands of the seventh day, instead of the first?